-Families will receive a phone call from the superintendent or his designee informing them of weather delay starts or closings, school information or reminders.
+Families will receive a phone call from the superintendent or his designee informing them of delayed starts, school closings, important school information or reminders.
 The information to contact you is gathered from the online registration One View Portal.
 Please keep this information updated.